OpenVidu/openvidu.io-docs/docs/openvidu-pro/deploying-openvidu-pro.md

 ### 2) Network requirements

-These ports need to be opened for each type of instance in your cluster:
+These ports need to be opened and publicly accessible for each type of instance in your cluster:

 #### OpenVidu Server Pro instance

 - **4443 TCP** (OpenVidu Server listens on port 4443 by default)
 - **3478 TCP** (coturn listens on port 3478 by default)
-- **49152 - 65535 UDP** (these ports are strongly recommended to be opened, as WebRTC randomly exchanges media through any of them and coturn server may need them when relaying media streams)

-#### Media Server instance(s)
+#### Media instance(s)

-- **8888 TCP** (Kurento Media Server listens on port 8888 by default)
-- **1024 - 65535 UDP** (WebRTC connections with clients may be established using a random port inside this range)
+- **40000 - 65535 UDP** (WebRTC connections with clients may be established using a random port inside this range)
-- **1024 - 65535 TCP** (WebRTC connections with clients may be established using a random port inside this range, if UDP can't be used)
+- **40000 - 65535 TCP** (WebRTC connections with clients may be established using a random port inside this range, if UDP can't be used because client network is blocking it)
+- **8888 TCP (must only be accessible for OpenVidu Server Pro instance)** (Kurento Media Server listens on port 8888 by default)

 <br>